 ThePCEnthusiast is supported by its readers.
-Some posts may contain affiliate links.
-If you purchase products via our link(s),
+Our articles usually contain affiliate links.

-we may earn an affiliate commission.
+As an Amazon Associate, we may earn from qualifying purchases.
 See our site disclosure here.

 Klevv Urbane DDR3 Memory Review: 8GB Dual Channel at 2400MHz